bkamantha/face_landmark/README.md

-The first important step for our Face landmarks detection project with OpenCV and Python is to import the necessary libraries for use.
+Before proceeding, import the necessary libraries.

 import numpy as np
 import cv2 as cv